Skip to main content Go to Site Map

 Studios and resources

-Throughout the Creative Writing course, you’ll be exposed to professional industries to gain a solid understanding of all the opportunities available to writers.
+Throughout BA (Hons) Creative Writing, you’ll be exposed to professional industries to gain a solid understanding of all the opportunities available to writers.

 Interacting with a wide range of writing-related industries will equip you with the creative and critical tools for continuing your writing beyond the course into a professional context, whether in industry or further study and research.